Hasby23/Spending_Monitor/README.md

    ```

 4. **Run on Device or Emulator:**
-    - Deploy the app to a connected Android device or emulator.
+    - Deploy the app to a connected Android device.

 ---